PatrickJS/PatrickJS-starter/README.md

 npm run e2e:live
 ```

+# Configuration
+Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

 # Contributing
 You can include more examples as components but they must introduce a new concept such as `Home` component (separate folders), and Todo (services).
 I'll accept pretty much everything so feel free to open a Pull-Request